-Relief from diabetic nerve pain is just a step away
+Relief from foot pain is just a step away

 Boston Scientific is dedicated to transforming lives through innovative medical solutions that improve the health of patients around the world.